Health and Wellbeing

 As a district council, our core services including Housing, Planning, Environmental Health and Leisure can all influence health and wellbeing but we also have a wider role to play in supporting communities and individuals to improve their health and wellbeing.

-Our Health and Wellbeing Plan sets out the health and wellbeing priorities the council will focus on between 2019 and 2024 and the approach we will take to delivering these.
-These priorities reflect where we consider there is potential for the Council to have greatest impact on health and wellbeing, these are:
+Improving Health and Wellbeing in Hart: Our Plan sets out the health and wellbeing priorities the council will focus on between 2019 and 2024 and the approach we will take to delivering these.
+These priorities reflect where we consider there is greatest potential for the Council to impact on health and wellbeing: